-The International Public Policy and Management Program (IPPAM) curriculum provides analytical and managerial expertise, and addresses the most pressing social policy issues in international settings:
+The International Public Policy and Management (IPPAM) curriculum provides analytical and managerial expertise and addresses pressing global policy issues such as:

 - globalization and trade